Zucchini Cutlets for Passover are deliciously crispy. They’re also easy to make, vegetarian, and dairy-free. Only 3 basic ingredients.

 The name zucchini is used in the United States, Canada, Australia, and New Zealand.
 However, in some other countries, such as Britain, Holland, and Malaysia, the term for this squash is courgette, taken from the French.

 Like other types of squash, zucchini can be used in a variety of dishes.
-It can be fried, baked, broiled, breaded, etc. It can be sliced long way to prepare a dish or as disks.
+It can be fried, baked, broiled, breaded, etc. It can be sliced the long way to prepare a dish or as disks.

 Zucchinis contain vitamins and nutrients and are low in calories.